Yvand/hugo-AzureCP/content/docs/overview/introduction.md

 ## Features

-- Improve the search in the people picker
+- Fix the search in the people picker.
+- Get group membership of Azure AD users (augmentation).
 - Query multiple Azure Active Directory tenants in parallel.
-- Get group membership of Azure AD users (augmentation).
 - Populate the metadata (e.g. email, display name) of the entities.
 - Easy to configure through PowerShell or administration pages.
 - No dependency on any SharePoint service application.